tchewaa/camagru-1/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a small web application allowing users to upload a basic photo or use a webcam to take a photo Users are be able to apply filters to the photo taken using a webcam (for instance a picture frame, or stickers).
+This is a small web application allowing users to upload a basic photo or use a webcam to take a photo Users are able to apply filters to the photo taken using a webcam (for instance a picture frame, or stickers).
 All captured images are like-able and comment-able.

 ### Built With [XAMPP](https://www.apachefriends.org/index.html)